 Tesla.
 It’s a brand that inspires us a lot, because they keep innovating with beautiful design.
 They have products their customers love .
 And they are always on the most innovative side in automatic self-driving cars.

 How do you encourage your staff to be innovative?

 On Monday mornings, we have an all-hands that I run with the whole company.
 We watch a video from YouTube; it's always about innovators, most of them in the technology industry, from Jeff Bezos to Mark Zuckerberg.
 We’re trying to build culture — sometimes I think seeing successful people who are changing the world can be inspiring for them [our team], especially if they don't have time to watch these videos.
 This can be a refreshing way to explain why we are doing what we are doing.

 How does an international staff contribute to your ability to innovate?

 We have a manufacturing plant in China.
 China is really the best place in the world for manufacturing.
 Having two people working there full-time ensures we are always innovating, and that we are exposed to all the major innovation in the manufacturing industry.

 What’s next for your work with AI?

 AI and machine learning is the core of what we do as a company.
 That's what we live and breathe here.
-We see a world that in 5 to 10 years will be more and more driven by data, but data alone is not enough.
-AI will disrupt healthcare by applying the insights collected from data.
+We see a world that in five to ten years will be more and more driven by data, but data alone is not enough.
+AI will disrupt healthcare because we will be able to collect huge amounts of data and pull new insights from that data.